 The Council believes this land closure was instrumental in allowing the bear population to increase between 2018 and 2020 and led incidents to increase 50% during this same period (Figure 2).
 Prior to the closure of these public lands to bear hunting, approximately 40% of the annual bear harvest came from State lands, which supports the Council's position on the importance of access to these lands for bear population control.
 The Council also views access to State lands by hunters as critical for re-enforcing bears' natural fear of people.
 State lands contain prime areas for New Jersey's public to camp and recreate.
-If closure of these lands to bear hunting continues, bears in New Jersey's State parks and forests may become progressively emboldened due to a lack of hunting pressure on these grounds, potentially increasing public safety risk.
+If closure of these lands to bear hunting continues, bears in

+New Jersey's State parks and forests may become progressively emboldened due to a lack of hunting pressure on these grounds, potentially increasing public safety risk.
 Public land hunting closure and the subsequent reversal in population and incident trends demonstrate the importance of hunter access to these lands to meet bear population management objectives.

-Figure 2: Lincoln-Petersen bear population estimates, and damage and nuisance complaints received by NJFW, 2016 through 2022.
-Bear hunting seasons were open on State lands during the 2016, 2017, and 2022 seasons and were closed on these same lands during the 2018 through 2020 seasons.
-In 2021, there was no regulated hunting season, and 2022, hunting only occurred for a portion of Segment B. Thus, there is no LP estimate for those years.
+Figure 2: Lincoln-Petersen bear population estimates, and damage and nuisance complaints received by NJFW, 2016 through 2020.
+Bear hunting seasons were open on State lands during the 2016 and 2017 seasons and were closed on these same lands during the 2018 through 2020 seasons.